 Explore innovative public-private partnership models: Leaders should explore innovative public-private partnerships and new funding and financing models that align to both the needs of rural communities as well as existing and emerging business models.

-Develop appropriate feedback loops: Communities, states and localities, federal agencies, and private and nonprofit sector players will need to strengthen their feedback mechanisms to ensure that the programs and services, funding mechanisms, and business models designed to stimulate rural economic development are, in fact, doing so, and that they can evolve appropriately over time as the needs of communities change.
+Develop appropriate feedback loops: Communities, states and localities, federal agencies, and private and nonprofit sector players will need to strengthen their feedback mechanisms to ensure that the programmes and services, funding mechanisms and business models designed to stimulate rural economic development are, in fact, doing so and that they can evolve appropriately over time as the needs of communities change.

 The challenge of connectivity is not new, but as we move to an increasingly connected, digital world, the cost of leaving out rural communities amplifies.
 With 5G technology coming to major cities, barring concerted action, the digital divide between rural communities and the rest of the world will be exacerbated, with large swaths of rural Americans at risk of being left behind.
 This is a scary thought.

 No single sector or stakeholder can solve this complex problem.
-Collaboration across the public, private, and nonprofit sectors is needed to make rural communities smart, connected, and thriving.
-For the West Lafayettes and the Troys of the world, the question becomes, how can we best work together to realize the promise of smart rural communities?
+Collaboration across the public, private and nonprofit sectors is needed to make rural communities smart, connected and thriving.
+For the West Lafayettes and the Troys of the world, the question becomes, how can we best work together to realise the promise of smart rural communities?